polterguy/polterguy.github.io/documentation/magic/index.md

 These are the endpoints related to the authentication and authorisation parts of Magic.
 You can find their Hyperlambda files in the _"/system/auth/"_ folder.
-These endpoints are typically useful for you as you implement your own authentication logic in your own code, and most of these endpoints are intended for you to consume in your own frontend clients.
+These endpoints are typically useful for you as you implement your own authentication logic in your own code, and most of these endpoints are intended for you to consume yourself as you see fit.

 #### GET magic/system/auth/authenticate